-- dwellings and other buildings straight-line allocation over the useful life of the property of between 10 and 50 years as estimated by the Council Valuer - vehicles, plant and equipment a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer based on useful lives of between 3 and 30 years. - infrastructure straight-line allocation over 40 years.
+- dwellings and other buildings straight-line allocation over the useful life of the property of between 10 and 50 years as estimated by the Council Valuer - vehicles, plant and equipment a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer based on useful lives of between 3 and 30 years. - infrastructure straight-line allocation over between 10 and 60 years.